sygel-technology/sy-crm/crm_sale_automatic_quotation/README.rst

 #.
 Go to Sales -> Configuration -> Settings
 #.
 Activate the 'Quotation Templates' option and go to Quotation templates to create or edit one.
 #.
 Activate the 'CRM Automatic Quotation' field and edit a domain for oprtunities if you want.
+You can also exclude the template from the wizard

+To configure the default mail template in the wizard, you need to:

+#.
+Activate the developer mode
+#.
+Go to Settings -> Technical -> System Parameters
+#.
+Search crm_sale_automatic_quotation.crm_sale_automatic_quotation_wizard_email key
+#.
+Introduce its value by the external identifier of your desired mail template

 Usage